elastic/elastic-agent/docs/test-framework-dev-guide.md

 #### Selecting specific group

-By default, the running will run all test groups.
+By default, the runner will run all test groups.
+Each group runs on a dedicated machine instance.
 When working on groups of tests it's better to limit to a specific group of tests instead of running all tests.
 This can be done by using the `TEST_GROUPS="default upgrade-standalone"` environment variable.
 This variable can take multiple groups with a space between.